It all begins sometime around Thanksgiving, the Great Sugarfest.

 Savory > Sweet

 Some of us naturally lean towards the savory side of life, but for everyone else, making dishes that are rich in flavor without all of the sugar can be just as tantalizing.

 ’Tis the season for root vegetables that have a natural sweetness when roasted.
 Swap out a pie for a savory galette that will garner just as many oohs and ahhs as any dessert, and you don’t even need a recipe for it.
 You can make a simple pie crust and then fill with whatever roasted or sauteed veggies your heart desires, topped off with an easy vegan ricotta cheese.
 Fold the edges of the dough over to cover about 2/3 of the filling, stick it in the oven until golden brown, and then feast.

-Look, our bodies need some amounts of sugar to stay energized, and the wonderful world of fruits and veggies offers a far more colorful, interesting selection than the candy aisle.
+Our bodies need some amounts of sugar to stay energized, and the wonderful world of fruits and veggies offers a far more colorful, interesting selection than the candy aisle.

 The great things about eating more whole fruit and less baked goods and packaged sweets is that we benefit from fruit’s antioxidants, vitamins, and dietary fiber.
 Notice that fruits don’t scream at you with “Fat-free!”
-“Only 15 calories!”
-“Sugar-free!” from across the aisle.
+“Only 15 calories!” from across the aisle.
 They just sit there, waiting patiently, without any wild claims or exaggerated marketing.